torvalds/linux/tools/verification/rv/README.txt

 complex systems.

-The rv tool is the interface for a collection of monitors that aim analysing the logical and timing behavior of Linux.
+The rv tool is the interface for a collection of monitors that aim analysing the logical and timing behavior of GNU/Linux.

 Installing RV